MetaBorgCube/deep-conflicts-in-the-wild/README.md

 The artefact is distributed as a VirtualBox image.
 To setup the image:

-  - Download and install VirtualBox (These instructions were tested with VirtualBox 5.1.22): [https://www.virtualbox.org](https://www.virtualbox.org)
+  - Download and install VirtualBox (These instructions were tested using VirtualBox 5.1.22): [https://www.virtualbox.org](https://www.virtualbox.org)
   - Open VirtualBox
   - Click *File → Import Appliance* and add the OVA file
   - The VM image will appear.
 Go to *Settings → System → Motherboard* and set at least 8GB of RAM.